Do you feel like the person you are on the outside is nothing like the person you are on the inside?

 18:49 There’s nothing wrong with you

-Natalia is the Director of Soma Clinic, an integrated health clinic based in Singapore.
+Natalia is the founder of Illuma Health in Singapore.
 Natalia’s personal focus as a therapist is on the psycho-emotional element of health, neurophysiology of trauma, early attachment/development and relational patterns.
 Natalia also teaches short courses and speaks on the topic of recovery and our innate ability to change.
 She works with thought leaders and businesses using relational dynamics to address systemic disconnection and misalignment in complex relational corporate and social dynamics.
 Find out how you can work with Natalia.